baresi687/development-platforms-ca/README.md

 Although there are ways to run a graphical interface inside a Docker container, performance may become cumbersome.

 #### Container performance
-Although containers use less resources than Virtual machines, performance will not equal bare-metal.
+Docker containers use less resources than Virtual machines, but performance will not equal bare-metal.

 ## Comparison